Customer Churn: What Is It and How to Reduce It?

 This kind of churn can be caused by a change in the market, or it could be that the customer simply doesn’t need your product anymore.

-It’s common for customers to churn voluntarily — they may stop using your product or service for a number of reasons, including:
+It’s common for customers to churn voluntarily — they may stop using your product or service for several reasons, including:

 • They no longer need it because their life circumstances have changed